fdsayre/fdsayre.github.io/_posts/2025-09-02-weeknotes-for-2025-week-36-ethics-application-purgatory.md

 tags:
   - sabbatical
   - reflections
-date: 2025-08-02
+date: 2025-09-02
 layout: single
 ---

->> Weeknotes are where I share what I am doing without worrying too much about them being perfect.
+>_Weeknotes are where I share what I am doing without worrying too much about them being perfect.
 They are a way of thinking-in-public.
-They are written quickly and generally without editing.
+They are written quickly and generally without editing._
->
->
 ## Sabbatical

 - Bullet points are great.
 So much less threatening than sentences and paragraphs.